lifution/FSUIKit/README.md

 ## License

-FSUIKit is available under the MIT license.
+FSUIKitSwift is available under the MIT license.
 [See the LICENSE](https://github.com/lifution/FSUIKit/blob/main/LICENSE) file for more info.